 As traditional employment changes and independent work becomes part of the normal career portfolio, organizations will look for ways to incorporate independent professional talent into their overall workforce strategy.
 Independents have a lot to offer, and with the right engagement program, they can help an organization thrive.

-The U.S. skills gap continues to grow—45% of small businesses reported that they were unable to find qualified applications to fill job openings in the first quarter of 2017—making the specialized knowledge of independent professionals increasingly valuable.
+The U.S. skills gap continues to grow—45% of small businesses reported that they were unable to find qualified applicants to fill job openings in the first quarter of 2017—making the specialized knowledge of independent professionals increasingly valuable.

 Here are four important strategies to keep in mind when considering making independents part of your organization’s workforce.

 One of the biggest risks in engaging independent contractors is misclassification.
 If your company is audited, and state or federal agencies think you may have misclassified employees as independent contractors, you can be at risk for paying back taxes with interest, large fines, or even class action lawsuits.
 It’s therefore essential to put processes in place for properly engaging and managing your independent workforce.

 Conducting an internal audit to determine whether or not your current practices are compliant, creating guidelines for hiring independents, and educating HR or hiring managers on these practices are all useful ways to create a foundational classification strategy.

 Independent contractors are responsible for performing the work outlined in their contract.
 As a client, it can sometimes be difficult to know where to draw the line when it comes to managing your independent workforce.
 A good rule of thumb is to remember that independent contractors are not your employees; they are part of a business-to-business relationship.